-situation to comprehend this for many years.
-So the atonement of Christ mercifully covers them and makes them holy and sanctified without any effort on their part until they are old enough to be accountable.
+7 little children are holy, being sanctified through the atonement.
+Children do not choose to be born in a fallen state, and do not have the understanding of their world and situation to comprehend this for many years.
+The atonement of Christ mercifully covers them and makes them holy and sanctified without any effort on their part until they are old enough to be accountable.
 This is not a statement that children are perfect, for we all know that is not true.
 But they are made holy by Christ until they are old enough to begin to understand the eternal consequences of their own choices.